CMA

 • The CMA score range is 0-500, and the minimum passing score is 360 for both parts of the exam

 • Multiple-choice questions represent 75% of the score, and the essay questions cover 25%.
-A candidate must score at least 50% on the multiple-choice section to advance to the essay questions; but, you do not necessarily have to pass the essay sections to pass the CMA Exam
+A candidate must score at least 50% on the multiple-choice section to advance to the essay questions, but you do not necessarily have to pass the essay sections to pass the CMA Exam

 • You are awarded partial credit for essay questions; if your essay addresses some of the steps to compute the answer, you’re awarded points